 3D/Shaker tape: As above but rather than individual pads this comes in the roll.
 It earned the name of shaker tape as it is ideal for making shaker cards but I find it invaluable for creating penny slider cards too!
 It has one obvious advantage over the individual pads, the backing paper come off in one strip!
 This is also available in several sizes from around 3 – 8mm.

-Silicon glue: Used mainly to add dimension to your work & there are a variety of makes on the market, but they all do the same job.
-There is a very distinctive down side to silicon & that is the odour, so if you can find one that is silicone free, buy it
+Silicone glue: Used mainly to add dimension to your work & there are a variety of makes on the market, but they all do the same job.
+There is a very distinctive down side to silicon & that is the odour, so if you can find one that is silicone free, buy it!

 This glue the ideal adhesive for sticking dimensional elements to your work - such as buttons, ribbons, coins & shells etc. & using a cocktail stick as a tool I squeeze a little out of the tube & then apply it to the embellishment I want to place.
 I find this slightly less messy than using it direct from the tube though I have tried the syringe method, but if I want dimension on my cards then I want DIMENSION so the syringe empties way too quickly for me!